 View this post on Instagram

-UPDATE 2/11: Don C has previewed the shoe in closer detail.
+Poised in purple, Don C has also previewed the shoe in closer detail.